Chelseru/django-chelseru-lour/README.md

          }'
 ```
 ## User Table
-This package automatically creates a User table in the Django admin with two fields:
+Djangosms automatically creates a User table in the Django admin with two fields:

 - mobile: Stores the user's mobile number.
 - user: A one-to-one relationship with Django's default User model.

 ## OTP Code Table
-This package automatically creates an OTP Code table in the Django admin with two fields:
+drfsms automatically creates an OTP Code table in the Django admin with two fields:
 - mobile: Stores the user's mobile number.
 - code: Stores the OTP Code.

 ## JWT Authentication
-This package supports JWT authentication using the rest_framework_simplejwt package.
+Djangoiransms supports JWT authentication using the rest_framework_simplejwt package.
 The system is compatible with this authentication method for secure communication with the SMS gateway.
 Other authentication and login methods are currently under development.

 ## Future Plans
 - Support for additional SMS providers.